clarify/rested/README.md

 [cleareventhandler]: https://pkg.go.dev/github.com/clarify/rested/resource#ClearEventHandler
 [clearedeventhandler]: https://pkg.go.dev/github.com/clarify/rested/resource#ClearedEventHandler

-Note that these are resource level hooks, and do not correspond one-to-one to `rest` or `graphql` operation.
-For the `rest` package in particular, note that a HTTP request to `GET` an item by ID, will result in a `Find` and not a `Get` call which will triggering the `OnFind` and `OnFound` hooks to be called, not `OnGet` and `OnGot`.
+Note that these are resource level hooks, and do not correspond one-to-one to `rest` operations.
+Note that a HTTP request to `GET` an item by ID, will result in a `Find` and not a `Get` call which will triggering the `OnFind` and `OnFound` hooks to be called, not `OnGet` and `OnGot`.
 Similarly, a `PATCH` or `PUT` request will call `Find` before it calls `Update`, which will trigger the same hooks.
 If your hooks logic require knowing which rest-level operation is performed see [rest.RouteFromContext](https://pkg.go.dev/github.com/clarify/rested/rest#RouteFromContext)

 All hooks functions get a `context.Context` as first argument.
 If a network call must be performed from the hook, the context's deadline must be respected.
 If a hook returns an error, the whole request is aborted with that error.
 You can also use the context to pass data to your hooks from a middleware executed before REST Layer.
 This can be used to manage authentication for instance.
 See [examples/auth](https://github.com/clarify/rested/blob/master/examples/auth/main.go) to see an example.